curtcox/256t.org/README.md

 # 256t.org

 ## What?
-It is a domain dedicated to be a public utility for content addressable storage.
+It is a domain dedicated to be a public specification for a specific type of content addressable storage.
-Each 94 character URL path defines the content at that URL.
+In this scheme each 94 character URL path defines the content at that URL.
+At some point in the future, it may evolve to also be a public utility for publishing content using the scheme.
+However, that is currently beyond the scope if this site.

 ## Why?
 Why [256t.org](https://256t.org)?